-- Prediction and flagging tools that aim to predict characteristics or behaviors of employees or that are designed to identify or deter perceived rule-breaking or fraud. - Biometric and health data of workers collected through tools like wearables, fitness tracking apps, and biometric timekeeping systems as a part of employer provided health care programs, workplace wellness. - Gamification and algorithmic management of work activities through continuous data collection. - Technology can take on management functions, such as sending workers automated "nudges" or adjusting performance benchmarks based on a worker's real-time progress.
+- Prediction and flagging tools that aim to predict characteristics or rule-breaking or fraud. - Biometric and health data of workers collected through tools like - Gamification and algorithmic management of work activities through continuous data collection. - based on a worker's real-time progress.